Codes of Practice

 In accordance with RTO requirements All Hands on Deck will recognise Australian Quality Training Framework (AQTF) certificates and Statements of Attainment issued by other RTO’s.

 PLEASE NOTE: There is an initial non refundable RPL Application Fee of $200.00 required to commence the process.
-Costs in processing RPL applications will not exceed 80% of the total course fee.
+Any fees paid towards the RPL applications will be deducted from the final course fee.

 Health and Safety